Polska / łódzkie

 Łask is a town situated in the Łódź Province, in the county of Łask, and it is the seat of the urban – rural municipality.
 It is located on the Łaska Height, on the Grabia River.
 From 1975 to 1998 Łask administratively belonged to the Sieradz Province.

 The town of Łask is part of the Łódź agglomeration, 35 km far from Łódź.
 The following towns, situated near Łask, belong to the largest in the province: Pabianice, Wieluń, Bełchatów, Zduńska Wola and Sieradz.

-In that period the Jewish district was formed in the western area of Łask, along Żeromskiego and Kilińskiego Streets.
+Jews began to settle in Łask in the 16th century.
+A significant influx was observed in the 17th century, when the town belonged to Stanisław Wierzbowski.
+He granted some privileges to Jewish people such as freedom regarding religious practices, trade, and craft.
+The only limit concerned a ban on settlement in the area of the market square and of the collegiate church.
+In that period, the Jewish district was formed in the western area of Łask along Żeromskiego and Kilińskiego Streets.
 A synagogue was built in Żeromskiego Street, and a cemetery was located nearby.
-A Jewish inn was opened at the town outlet.
-The Jewish kehilla of Łask, as well as the Christian community, suffered from numerous disasters in the 17th century, among others two fires dated 1624 and 1688, and a plague killing 25% of the town population.
+A Jewish inn was opened on the outskirts of Łask.
+The Jewish kehilla of Łask, along with the Christian community, suffered from numerous disasters in the 17th century including two fires in 1624 and 1688 and a plague that killed 25% of the town’s population.

 Гісторыя населеных пунктаў